 While Ōzu City’s website asks visitors not to feed the cats on Ao Island, there is a designated area for cat feeding on the island.
 So feeding the cats or not, you probably need to read between the lines.
 To get to the cat feeding area, follow the directory sign that says “ネコ餌場→” after you get off the ferry.
 But remember, don’t over-feed them.

 Tip: If you don’t want your lunch to be accidentally snapped by cats, hide in the waiting room.
-If the cats notice your intention, they will wait just outside the waiting room’s door.
-Open the door slightly, and you might find a few of them staring at you (´▽｀*).
+If the cats notice your intention, they will wait outside the waiting room’s door.
+Open the door slightly, and a few might be staring at you (´▽｀*).

 Ao Island’s Future

 With the human population on the island continuously decreasing, Ao Island is most likely to become an uninhabited island soon.
 Worrying about the cats’ future on the island, the residents have sought help from animal charities to perform contraception operations on all cats on Ao Island.

 Although initially there were residents who opposed the operation, the charities’ staff convinced all Ao Island’s residents that contraception operation is necessary and for the cats’ good.
 This is the only way to prevent the cats from over-breeding.

 In 2017, when more than 200 cats were on Ao Island, cats’ caretakers were hugely burdened.
 Moreover, it has resulted in kittens being killed by male cats so they could mate with the female cats that were otherwise busy taking care of their babies.

 While it is sad that no cute kittens will be born on Ao Island going forward, it is far better than leaving them to die on the island when all residents are gone or have to perform euthanasia.

 If the weather is good, you might want to end your day with the sunset at Shimonada Station.
 It is said that the station is the one that is closest to the coast in Japan.